BraxtonElmer/PHPMailer-Send-Form-Data-To-Email/README.md

 PHPMailer safely mails all the data, so no need to worry about security!

-## Sending mails containing Form Data using PHPMailer
+## Sending Mails Containing Form Data Using PHPMailer

 Before starting to configure the settings and personalizing the form, read this whole file to understand how it works so there would not be any problems with the mailing.<br>